 During 2007 and 2008, we issued 8% senior convertible notes in connection with a private placement in the aggregate principal amount of \$5,305,000 (the "Bridge Notes").
 The Bridge Notes were originally scheduled to mature on December 20, 2008, but we exercised our option to extend the maturity date to December 20, 2009, at an increased interest rate of 10%.
-We subsequently solicited the consent of the noteholders to an additional extension of the maturity date to December 31, 2010.
+We subsequently solicited the consent of the noteholders to an additional extension of the maturity date of the Bridge Notes to September 10, 2010, and in September 2010, obtained the consent for an additional extension of the maturity date to December 31, 2010.
 The Bridge Notes, plus all accrued interest thereon, automatically converted into an aggregate of 1,642,802 shares of our common stock upon the close of our initial public offering, at a conversion price of \$4.20, which was equal to 70% of the \$6.00 purchase price paid for our stock in the initial public offering.